-The elephant tree is likely the most unique plant in the entire Anza-Borrego Desert, and there is only one such tree along this one-mile nature trail.
+The elephant tree is likely the most unique plant in the entire Anza-Borrego Desert, and only one such tree stands along this one-mile nature trail.
 Pick up a pamphlet at the start of this self-guided loop, and enjoy a brief lesson on elephant trees and other more common vegetation.
 This is a great trail for those interested in learning about plant life in the Anza-Borrego Desert.

 Did you know ocotillo can live to be 200 years old?
 Did you know desert lavender changes its leaves with the season?
 Discover even more about desert plants from readings in the pamphlet that coincide with numbered markers along the way.
 This easy trail circles a level wash with a diversity of desert cacti, brush and trees.
 Half way around the loop, the botany lesson comes to a climax as you arrive at a sole elephant tree.
 This rare trunky tree with small green leaves grows natively in the Anza-Borrego Desert and areas of Mexico.
-Scientists first recorded elephant trees at this location in 1937, when there were over a hundred growing along Alma Wash.
+Scientists first recorded elephant trees at this location in 1937, when over a hundred were growing along Alma Wash.

 To get to the trailhead: From Christmas Circle in Borrego Springs, drive 11.5 miles southwest on Borrego Springs Road.
 Turn left on Route 78 East and drive 6.6 miles to Ocotillo Wells in Ocotillo Wells State Vehicular Recreation Area.
 Turn south on Split Mountain Road and drive 5.8 miles to an information panel for the elephant trees.
 Turn right and drive one mile up a dirt road to the trailhead.
 The road is rather rocky and low clearance vehicles will have to stop a quarter mile from the trailhead.